Not happy with your A Level results? Your next steps

 Most courses will give you between 24 and 48 hours to accept their offers – plenty of time to mull over your choices.

-Don’t be afraid of turning them all down if you feel they’re not right for you, it’s much better (and cheaper) to wait a year and do something else than start a course you’re not happy with and end up leaving.
+Don’t be afraid of turning them all down if you feel they’re not right for you.
+It’s much better (and cheaper) to wait a year and do something else than start a course you’re not happy with and end up dropping out.

 If you think university is maybe not for you then you can try an alternative to university like an apprenticeship or a professional job.
 You never know, you might be the next Richard Branson.